kyoung/trek/PMO.md

 # Alpha Test Issues
 Feedback taken from real user testing
 - [ ] Justin/Tactical still just wants to shoot things... we might need more responsibilities, or to keep them busy with chatter traffic.
+  - Comms-based minigame?
 - [-] There was a strange error where going to warp was prevented by the Inertial Dampeners being offline...
 Engineering showed that they were completely online...
-What"s up with that?
+What's up with that?

 # Bug log